9F Inc. (JFU) return on Assets touches -24.15: These Shares are Poised for Major Movement

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Raw Stochastic average of 9F Inc. (JFU) in the period of the previous 100 days is set at 67.32%, which indicates a major fall in contrast to 70.73% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 105.03% that was lower than 132.54% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of 9F Inc. (JFU) in the period of the previous 100 days is set at 89.20%, which indicates a major rise in contrast to 85.50% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 154.43% that was higher than 140.26% volatility it exhibited in the past 100-days period.